-Initiative 5(b): Reconsider University Information Technology Committee (UITC) structure and reevaluate membership and unit representation.
+Initiative 5(b): Reconsider IT governance structure and reevaluate membership and unit representation.

 Action Plans: Engage deans and VPs for assistance in improving the information exchange and participatory functions of the advisory group.

 Indicators: Solicit annual evaluations from advisory group members.